-- 2.5.2.1 System Safety Managers shall ensure that the system safety modeling activities are fully integrated into system engineering and are supported by domain, systems, and specialty engineers (Requirement). - 2.5.2.2 System engineers shall: - a.
-Ensure that system safety models use systematic, replicable, and scenario-based techniques to identify hazards, to characterize the risk of accidents, to identify risk control measures, and to identify key uncertainties (Requirement 32122). - b.
-Initially conduct system safety analyses during project formulation and design concept phases (prior to the Preliminary Design Review) and maintain and update these analyses continuously throughout the project life cycle (Requirement 32126). - c.
-Ensure, for Category I and II program/projects, probabilistic risk assessment techniques are used for system safety analysis (Requirement). - d.
-Ensure that the system safety models are developed in an iterative process to allow model expansion, model updating, and model integration as the design evolves and operational experience is acquired (Requirement).
+2.5.2.3 System Safety Managers shall ensure that the system safety modeling activities are fully integrated into system engineering and are supported by domain, systems, and specialty engineers.

+2.5.2.4 System engineers shall:

+a.
+Ensure that system safety models use systematic, replicable, and scenario-based techniques to identify hazards, to characterize the risk of accidents, to identify risk control measures, and to identify key uncertainties.

+b.
+Initially conduct system safety analyses during project formulation and design concept phases (prior to the Preliminary Design Review) and maintain and update these analyses continuously throughout the project life cycle.

+c.
+Ensure, for Category I and II program/projects, probabilistic risk assessment techniques are used for system safety analysis.

+d.
+Ensure that the system safety models are developed in an iterative process to allow model expansion, model updating, and model integration as the design evolves and operational experience is acquired.
-Note: Relevant leading-indicator (or precursor ) events should be documented and evaluated for their impact on the system safety analyses assumptions.

-Trending of these precursor events should be conducted and contrasted to applicable PMs.
+Note: Relevant leading-indicator (or precursor 17) events should be documented and evaluated for their impact on the system safety analyses assumptions.
+Trending of these precursor events should be conducted and contrasted to applicable PMs. e.
+Use system specific and all relevant data including failure histories, mishap investigation findings, and the NASA LLIS in system safety analysis.

-- e.
-Use system specific and all relevant data including failure histories, mishap investigation findings, and the NASA LLIS in system safety analysis (Requirement). - f.
-Maintain an up-to-date database of identified hazards, accident scenarios, probabilities and consequences, and key uncertainties throughout the life of the program (Requirement 25093). - g.
-Document the bases for the system safety analyses including key assumptions, accident scenarios, probabilities, consequence severities, and uncertainties such that they are traceable (Requirement). - 2.5.3 Application of System Safety Models for Risk-informed Decisions
+f.
+Maintain an up-to-date database of identified hazards, accident scenarios, probabilities and consequences, and key uncertainties throughout the life of the program.

+g.
+Document the bases for the system safety analyses including key assumptions, accident scenarios, probabilities, consequence severities, and uncertainties such that they are traceable.

+2.5.4 Application of System Safety Models for Risk-informed Decisions

-Safety and technical risk considerations are critical in the decision-making process.
+2.5.4.1 Safety and technical risk considerations are critical in the decision-making process.
 When faced with a decision, several conflicting alternatives may be available to the decision maker.
 In a risk-informed decision-making framework, the decision maker considers safety and other technical attributes as well as programmatic attributes, such as cost and schedule, to select the best decision alternative.

-2.5.3.1 Program/project managers shall:
+2.5.4.2 Program/project managers shall:

-- a.
-Ensure that a framework is constructed for systematically incorporating system safety analysis results into the evaluation of decision alternatives (Requirement). - b.
-Establish and document a formal and transparent decision-making process for hazard closure and formally accepting residual risk that has been determined to be acceptable by the cognizant technical authority (Requirement 25085). - c.
-Ensure acceptable residual risks $^{19}$ are accepted in writing (Requirement 32114).
-(See paragraph 1.6 of this NPR.) - d.
-Ensure that decisions to accept risk are coordinated with the governing SMA organization and communicated to the next higher level of management for review (Requirement 32115).
-(See paragraph 1.6.2 of this NPR.) - e.
-Where residual risks have been determined by either the cognizant technical authority or the cognizant SMA authority as "unacceptable," initiate risk mitigation/control activities, as appropriate, to reduce the risk to an acceptable level (Requirement). - f.
-Ensure that the requirements of this Chapter are specified in related contracts, memoranda of understanding, and other agreement documents (Requirement).
+a.
+Ensure that a framework is constructed for systematically incorporating system safety analysis results into the evaluation of decision alternatives.

+b.
+Establish and document a formal and transparent decision-making process for hazard closure and formally accepting residual risk that has been determined to be acceptable by the cognizant technical authority.

+c.
+Ensure acceptable residual risks are accepted in writing.
+(See paragraph 1.6 of this NPR.)

+d.
+Ensure that decisions to accept risk are coordinated with the governing SMA organization and communicated to the next higher level of management for review.
+(See paragraph 1.6.2 of this NPR.)

+e.
+Where residual risks have been determined by either the cognizant technical authority or the cognizant SMA authority as "unacceptable," initiate risk mitigation/control activities, as appropriate, to reduce the risk to an acceptable level.

+f.
+Ensure that the requirements of this Chapter are specified in related contracts, memoranda of understanding, and other agreement documents.
 (See Chapter 9 of this NPR.)

+Residual risk is the level of risk that remains present after applicable safety-related requirements have been satisfied.
+In a risk-informed context, such requirements may include measures and provisions intended to reduce risk from above to below a defined acceptable level.

-2.5.3.2 The System Safety Manager shall:
+2.5.4.3 The System Safety Manager shall:

-- a.
-Ensure that system safety models are constructed to support the implementation of the risk-informed decision framework (Requirement). - b.
-Ensure that the system safety models incorporate all the safety attributes important to
+a.
+Ensure that system safety models are constructed to support the implementation of the risk-informed decision framework.

+b.
+Ensure that the system safety models incorporate all the safety attributes important to risk-informed decision making by working with the project manager and other decision makers as deemed appropriate.